adriendelagneau/photo-studio/readme.txt

              (> <)

-objectif: Making a photograph website using vanilla stack using scroll events
+objectif: Making a photograph website with vanilla stack using scroll events

 Stack: